hSimLab/hSim/README.md

 # hSim

 Hi there.
-We introduce high perfomance CPU simulator model.
+We introduce high performance CPU simulator model.

 ## How to build
 ### Requirements